paris-saclay-cds/ramp-board/doc/frontend.rst

 In order to be able to use RAMP you need to be logged in.
-After signing-up you can directly log-in using your newly created username and password, however you will not be able to sign up for RAMP evens until your account is approved by an administrator.
+After signing-up you can directly log-in using your newly created username and password, however you will not be able to sign up for any RAMP event until your account is approved by an administrator.

 On the left-hand side you can find a panel with two options: